 1. Find your target keywords.

-Improved, AI-driven analysis now helps companies like Google extrapolate user intent based on their search inquiry and display contextually relevant results.
-This makes it essential for site owners and operators to think like users rather than marketers when creating and optimizing content.
+Improved, AI-driven analysis now helps companies like Google display contextually relevant results in AI Overviews.
+This makes it essential for site owners to think like users rather than marketers when creating content.

 The best way to account for user intent?
-Enter your keyword into a search engine and evaluate the results that come up.
-Then, make sure your content aligns with the intent of these top search results, which Google has deemed relevant.
+Entering the keyword into a search engine and evaluating the results that come up.
+Then, I make sure my content aligns with the intent of these top search results, which Google has deemed relevant.

-If your site isn’t on the first page, it’s also a good idea to check out your top competitors.
-They'll give you key data to help optimize your own content.
+If my site isn’t on the first page, it’s also a good idea to check out my top competitors.
+They'll give me key data to help optimize my own content.

 To learn more about this step, check out this post on how to do keyword research for SEO.